 - Streamline the outdoor shelter rules to make it easier for shelters to be permitted.

 - Clarify the rules for shelters operated as temporary activities.

 What are the three shelter types and how do they differ?

 No single shelter type or shelter model can solve this crisis alone.
 These different types of facilities serve different types of clients.

-- Outdoor shelters (new to the Zoning Code with this proposal) are organized groups of tents or other accommodations that do not qualify as buildings.
-Supporting hygiene, storage and kitchen facilities could be in accompanying buildings.
-Shelters would be operated by a public agency or a nonprofit.
-The state of emergency helped us develop alternative outdoor shelter models like the Kenton Women’s Village and the upcoming St. Johns Village.
+- Outdoor shelters (new to the Zoning Code with S2HC1) are organized groups of tents or other accommodations that do not qualify as buildings.
+Supportive hygiene, storage and kitchen facilities could be in accompanying buildings.
+Shelters must be operated by a public agency or a nonprofit.
+The state of emergency helped us develop alternative outdoor shelter models like the Kenton Women’s Village and the St Johns Village.
 These village-style shelters appeal to people who are more comfortable with smaller and more intimate settings.
 These communities empower participants to help and care for one another.

 - Mass shelters are in buildings but do not provide individual bedrooms.
 Examples: Laurelwood Center, Harbor of Hope, Willamette Center and Bybee Lakes Hope Center.

 - Short-term shelters provide individual bedrooms.
 Bathrooms or kitchens may be shared or private.
 Examples: Multnomah County Behavioral Resources Center.